NilFoundation/dbms-python/docs/transaction.rst

 Transactions
 ------------

-In **transactions**, requests to ArangoDB server are committed as a single, logical unit of work (ACID compliant).
+In **transactions**, requests to DbmsDB server are committed as a single, logical unit of work (ACID compliant).

 .. warning::

-    New transaction REST API was added to ArangoDB version 3.5.
-In order to use it python-arango's own transaction API had to be overhauled in version 5.0.0. **The changes are not backward-compatible**: context managers are no longer offered (you must always commit the transaction youself), method signatures are different when beginning the transaction, and results are
+    New transaction REST API was added to DbmsDB version 3.5.
+In order to use it python-dbms's own transaction API had to be overhauled in version 5.0.0. **The changes are not backward-compatible**: context managers are no longer offered (you must always commit the transaction youself), method signatures are different when beginning the transaction, and results are